will-clarke/wclarke.net/src/posts/2014-10-06--getting-started-with-jekyll.md

 ---
 date: 2014-10-06
-published: true
-tags:
-- Ruby
-- Jekyll
-- Blog
+tags: - ruby - jekyll - blog
 title: Getting Started With Jekyll
+description: Jekyll's a fancy static site generator that's really easy to use.
 ---

 I have been told that it's good to write a blog.
 Something about self-promotion and helping other people...

 I originally wanted to create something through rails, but, having thought about it, it would have taken a while to set everything up correctly.
 No need to reinvent the wheel...

 [Jekyll](http://jekyllrb.com/) is a blogging / website platform built with Ruby.
 It's what I would have aimed to build, only simpler, more efficient, pre-built and with an active community behind it.

 Jekyll's main selling point is that it integrates text files well into a static site.